Best Practices for Working with Texture Data

 Texture compression usually provides the best balance of memory savings and quality.
 OpenGL ES for iOS supports multiple compressed texture formats.

 All iOS devices support the the PowerVR Texture Compression (PVRTC) format by implementing the GL_IMG_texture_compression_pvrtc extension.
-There are two levels of PVRTC compression, 4 bits per channel and 2 bits per channel, which offer a 8:1 and 16:1 compression ratio over the uncompressed 32-bit texture format respectively.
+There are two levels of PVRTC compression, 4 bits per pixel and 2 bits per pixel, which offer a 8:1 and 16:1 compression ratio over the uncompressed 32-bit texture format respectively.
 A compressed PVRTC texture still provides a decent level of quality, particularly at the 4-bit level.
 For more information on compressing textures into PVRTC format, see “Using texturetool to Compress Textures.”